The role of shape disorder in the collective behaviour of aligned fibrous matter: Materials and methods

-The individual mass of several fibers of each stack was measured allowing us to determine the linear mass $\mu$.
-Together with the full mass of the stack, it allows us to estimate the number $N$ of fibers per bundle and the transverse density $\rho=\sqrt{N}/L_y$ (see also ESI).
+The individual mass of several fibers of each stack was measured allowing us to determine the mass per length $\mu$.
+Together with the full mass of the stack, it allows us to estimate the number $N$ of fibers per bundle and the transverse density $\rho=\sqrt{N}/L_y$ (see Table \ref{stretch-table-1}).